rjNemo/meal_planner/README.md

 - Cocktail selection
 - Create a profile and save your favourite meals
 - Notation system: know what are the most loved meals
+- Share recipe with your friends and family
 - Suggestions based on what your personal taste
 - Recipes in Video
 - Get a full menu (Starter, Main, Dessert + Cocktail)